Alternating Recurrent Dialog Model with Large-scale Pre-trained Language Models: Alternating Recurrent Dialog Model

-We apply a simple memory mechanism to grant the model the capability of memorizing conversation history.
+We apply a memory mechanism to grant the model the capability of memorizing conversation history.
+This method is similar to Transformer-XL \cite{DBLP:conf/acl/DaiYYCLS19}, which enables the model to learn longer dependency.
 For an utterance at turn $t$, we reuse the hidden states $h_{\le t-1}$ stored in the memory $M_{t-1}$ to obtain $h_t$, and store the $h_t$ back to the memory as $M_t$.
 As for the pre-trained Transformer language model, we implement the memory mechanism using self-attention given the query/key/value features denoted as $Q, K, V$, where the equation is defined as:

 For simplicity, we assume there is only one layer in Transformer, and $h_t$ is the hidden states which consist of $N$ vectors for the current input $N$ tokens in the utterance at time $t$.
 Then a recurrence relation for $h_t$ is defined by computing $Q_t$, $K_{\le t}$, $V_{\le t}$ from $h_{\le t-1}$ and the current utterance.
 In practice, we reuse $K_{\le t-1}$ and $V_{\le t-1}$ (i.e. history keys and values) as $M_{t-1}$ instead of $h_{t-1}$ to avoid recomputing history information.
 Therefore, the final $h_t$ is computed as: